Shouree/storm-http-framework/doc/02-Storm/13-Exceptions.md

 need to call `saveTrace` again.

 Storm defines the following generic exception classes:
+- `RuntimeError`: Generic runtime errors originating from the runtime system
+  - `GcError`: Exception thrown by the garbage collector.
+Typically due to allocation failures (i.e., out of memory).
+  - `NumericError`: Error in numerical operations.
+    - `DivisionByZero`: Thrown on division by zero.
+Note: can not necessarily be caught in C++.
+  - `MemoryAccessError`: Thrown on invalid memory accesses.
+Note: can not necessarily be caught in C++.
-- `NotSupported`: Thrown from interfaces where the requested operation is not supported in this case.
+- `NotSupported`: Thrown from interfaces where the requested operation is not supported.
+- `UsageError`: Thrown on invalid usage of some part of the system.
-- `InternalError`: Internal errors from the compiler or the runtime system.
+- `InternalError`: Internal errors from the compiler or runtime system.
-- `RuntimeError`: Generic runtime errors originating from incorrect usage of interfaces in the system.
 - `StrError`, `MapError`, `SetError`, `ArrayError`: Errors thrown by the standard containers if they are used incorrectly (e.g. accessing elements that don't exist).